 Our Recommendation: Try to Keep the thermostat protected from direct sunlight or other appliances closed by.
 In some case you may need to relocate your thermostat.

-3. Your Bedroom Feels Colder Than Living Room
+3. Your Bedroom Feels Colder Than the Living Room

 This is due to the location of your thermostat.
 Your thermostat can only sense the temperature of the room where it is installed.
 Therefore, your HVAC system shuts off automatically when the living room set temperature is reached.